Bonnyton, East Ayrshire

-Bonnyton (Scots: Bonnietoun, Scottish Gaelic: Bonnyton) is a former village in East Ayrshire which is currently an area in the western part of the town of Kilmarnock in southwest Scotland.
+Bonnyton (Scots: Bonnietoun, Scottish Gaelic: Bonnyton) is a neighbourhood in western Kilmarnock and former village in East Ayrshire, Scotland.
 It is home to a mix of residential and commercial properties, centred around estates such as Bonnyton Road, Munro Avenue and Gibson Street.
 Previously a village in its own right, Bonnyton was subsumed by Kilmarnock during the towns period of rapid growth and expansion in 1871.

 In 2020, Bonnyton had a population of 3,741 inhabitants.
 For the purposes of population gathering, Bonnyton is named as Bonnyton and Town Centre.
 The area is home to the Bonnyton Industrial Estate, the HQ of both The KLIN Group and Brownings the Bakers, as well as nearby Kilmarnock railway station.
 The area is also home to Bonnyton Thistle F.C. who became members of the South of Scotland Football League.

 History

 Origins

 The name Bonnyton derives from the name of the land that the area was built upon which was originally farm land.
 It is believed to date back to 1316 where it is mentioned in a royal charter when Robert the Bruce, King of Scots, granted Sir Robert Boyd extensive lands at the Dean, including land at Bondington (now Bonnyton) and Hertschaw (now Hereshaw), for the support in the First War of Scottish Independence.
 In 1665 the Scottish Parliament passed an act to encourage cloth production in Scotland and soon afterwards three wool mills were set up at Ayr, Newmilns and Bonnyton.